creativeooze/ip_changer/README.md

 **4.** Set proxy to manual and set SOCKS Host to 127.0.0.1 and port to 9050, and remove if any other fields are filled.

 Now you are good to go.

+Anyone who want to help me in building this project can message me on twitter @creativeooze